HL7/fhir-saner/fsh/ig-data/input/pagecontent/test_plan.md

 #### CSV Measure Consumer Preparation
 1. Be able to parse a MeasureReport resource for the CDC Measure and store it in your system.
-2. Download example resources here: http://build.fhir.org/ig/HL7/fhir-saner/examples.json.zip
+2. Download example resources from this guide.
 3. If you're doing the publication scenario, have a server that supports the [Measure/$report-csv](OperationDefinition-Measure-report-csv.html) operation.
 4. Respond to the the MeasureReport/$convert Operation to convert a CSV file to convert from the CSV format to one or more MeasureReport resources .
 5. Respond to the the MeasureReport/$report Operation to submit a CSV file to create from the CSV format one or more MeasureReport resources.